rikurauhala/0b.is/README.md

 ## Contributing

 To contribute, open a new issue or create a pull request.
-Please refer to the [contribution](https://github.com/rikurauhala/0b.is/blob/main/CONTRIBUTING.md) guidelines document first!
+Please refer to the [contribution guidelines](https://github.com/rikurauhala/0b.is/blob/main/CONTRIBUTING.md) first!

 Feel free to email the [maintainer](https://github.com/rikurauhala) if you have any questions.

 ## License

-The license for this project is [MIT](https://github.com/rikurauhala/0b.is/blob/main/LICENSE).
+The license for this project is [MIT](https://github.com/rikurauhala/0b.is/blob/main/LICENSE.md).

 ```
 MIT License